GLOBAL MARKETS-Brexit fear factor sends stocks spinning

 "All the banks are a little bit lower, and they're the ones which are likely to get hit.
 For the next two weeks, you've got to be slightly mad if you've not got your money in defensive stocks."

-The news out of China was also poor, with data showing fixed-asset investment slipped below 10 percent for the first time since 2000.
+The news out of China, global investors' other big concern this year, was poor, with data showing fixed-asset investment slipped below 10 percent for the first time since 2000.
 Stock markets in Tokyo, Hong Kong and Shanghai all fell by around 3 percent.

 In contrast, Britain's FTSE 100 fell just 0.4 percent, and both Deutsche Bank and JP Morgan said they remained overweight UK equities into the vote.